Ramneek82810/Go-Travel-Website/README.md

 ---

 ## 🛠 What Powers Go Travel?

 Go Travel is powered by modern and scalable technologies:

-Frontend: An intuitive user interface built with cutting-edge technology for seamless interactions.
+-Frontend: An intuitive user interface built with cutting-edge technology for seamless interactions.

-Backend: A robust backend ensuring smooth data management and secure transactions.
+-Backend: A robust backend ensuring smooth data management and secure transactions.

-Database: Reliable and scalable database to store all user, booking, and tour information securely.
+-Database: Reliable and scalable database to store all user, booking, and tour information securely.

-Real-Time Features: Experience live updates and instant bookings with real-time data synchronization.
+-Real-Time Features: Experience live updates and instant bookings with real-time data synchronization.

 ---